 Photo copyright: via Neil Reading PR

 We reviewed the opening night of Monty Python Live (Mostly) on Radio 4’s Front Row on Wednesday with journalist Stephen Armstrong.
-You can hear it (top item) on that link till Wed 9th July.
+You can hear it (top item) on that link for a year.
 This is some of the stuff we couldn’t fit in about its aesthetic and my theory that it’s worth comparing to a concept album.

 From the moment you see Terry Gilliam’s magnificent red velvet outsize Victorian music hall set design the association with Sergeant Pepper’s Lonely Hearts Club Band and the visuals of Yellow Submarine is fixed.
 About the only facts in the jokey programme seemed to be the Pythons’ birthdates –making them pretty much the same age as the Beatles and formed by the same aesthetic influences: music hall songs, the fading Victorian detritus of theatres and costumes, green one pound notes, bowler hats and those weird knotted handkerchiefs British men would wear on their heads at the beach till the 1970s.
 They now exist only within the nostalgic bubble of the Monty Python TV show.
 The show is the period piece and acts as a kind of last collective act of living memory.